Business Ideas for University Students

 Basic skills required include interviewing, sound recording and audio editing.

-The opportunity to generate additional revenue lies, according to Forbes, brand sponsorships from brands looking to gain exposure from your audience.
+The opportunity to generate additional revenue lies, according to Forbes, in brand sponsorships from brands looking to gain exposure from your audience.

 20 Business Ideas for University Students